 Natecation is the blog of Nathan H. Leung.
 Just want to read?
 Head to the homepage.

-In October 2019, shortly after the founders completed YC S19, I turned down my Google return offer and joined Jupiter as their first hire.
+Looking to get more real-world experience after my freshman year of college, I left school in May 2019.
+Over the summer, I interned at Google.
+That October, shortly after the founders went through YC's Summer '19 batch, I joined Jupiter as their first hire.
 Outside of establishing a strong engineering organization and codifying the company's guiding development philosophies and practices, I spent a year building end-to-end systems with TypeScript, React, Kotlin, gRPC, and Kubernetes.

 During my gap year at Jupiter, I also established California residency by living, voting, and paying taxes in San Francisco.
 Because of my new domicile, I made a plan to transfer to a UC school in Fall 2021 with an anticipated graduation date of May 2023, and I officially phased out of my role at Jupiter in November 2020 in preparation for that.